Pınar Selek: Acquittals, retrial, and sentencing, 2006–present

 Pınar Selek and Günter Wallraff at a press conference in Strasbourg following her sentencing on January 25, 2013.

 The Istanbul High Criminal Court No. 12 acquitted Selek of wrongdoing on four occasions (in 2006, 2008, 2011, 2014), citing a lack of any evidence linking her to the blast.
 Nonetheless, the court decided on November 22, 2012, to amend its own prior acquittal decisions and reopen her trial, a move which her defense lawyers labeled as "unprecedented in Turkish legal history."

 On January 24, 2013, after just over an hour of deliberation, the court sentenced her to life in prison for the 1998 spice bazaar bombing.
 The decision was reached by majority of two to one, with the head judge in the case issuing a dissenting opinion.
 While Selek was tried in absentia, more than 30 nongovernmental organizations and political party representatives from France, Germany, Italy, and Austria attended the hearings, and nearly 150 people protested during the trial.
 Four observers from the University of Strasbourg, including the vice rector, also attended the trial.

 After a fourth acquittal on December 19, 2014, the Supreme Court of Turkey reversed the acquittal on June 21, 2022, immediately sentencing Pinar Selek to life in prison.
 The retrial was set for March 31, 2023, and was attended by a delegation of a hundred lawyers, politicians, academics and representatives of non-governmental organizations, from France, Switzerland, Belgium, Germany, Italy, Norway and Turkey.
-After the hearing - in which lawyers contested the illegal procedure of the Supreme Court cancelling an acquittal and emitting a new sentence without new evidence or trial - a new trial date was set for September 29, 2023.
-In similar circumstances with similar international support, this and the consecutive hearings resulted in postponements : for June 28, 2024, and then for February 7, 2025.
+After the hearing - in which lawyers contested the illegal procedure of the Supreme Court cancelling an acquittal and handing down a new sentence without new evidence or trial - a new trial date was set for September 29, 2023.
+In similar circumstances with similar international support, this and the consecutive hearings resulted in adjournments : for June 28, 2024, and then for February 7, 2025.